-After a long and reflective drive we finally reached the charmingly quaint city of Hoi An.
+In beautiful afternoon sunshine we reached the charmingly quaint city of Hoi An after a long bus ride from Bai Xep.
 We had made the decision to stay a little further from the centre of the Old City for a cheaper price, but my goodness was it worth it.
 For around just £4 a night we were treated to hotel style luxury; inclusive breakfast, soft comfortable twin beds, televisions, air con and best of all… A BATH.
 And an extremely modern and lovely one at that.
 Bliss.

-Another day another bus (it’s getting repetitive I know) and the stop off this time was to the fascinating Vinh Moc Tunnels, an impressive underground village developed by Vietnamese people to allow civilians safety in living and working throughout bombings.
-These tiny narrow passageways were pitch black, it was hard to imagine an entire village down there!
-Certainly not one for the more claustrophobic type, but interesting nonetheless.
-Our end destination was Phong Nha, a UNESCO World Heritage Site which is part of the Phong Nha-Kẻ Bàng National Park.
+Our next destination was Phong Nha, a UNESCO World Heritage Site which is part of the Phong Nha-Kẻ Bàng National Park.
 This tiny town is surrounded by incredible rocky mountains towering above, and with just a few places to stay or eat at the real attraction here is the wonderful natural scenery.
 That night we encountered an almighty thunder storm, which while it was unexpected was also great fun to run around in!

 Dark Cave and Phong Nha

 As we travelled along further up the narrow country, we were nearly at the end of our Vietnamese trip, as sadly we had opted for the non-visa visit to save some money and therefore were limited to two weeks in Vietnam.